Skip to main content

 Querying Task Status and Output

-Once a task, either one from the Code Editor or a repository Task, has been accepted, you can use its TaskID to query the status of the task from the API by making a GET request to /tasks/{taskID}.
-The Signaloid Cloud Compute Engine returns the Task status in the Status field of the response object.
+Once a task, has been accepted, you can use its TaskID to query the status of the task from the API by making a GET request to /tasks/{taskID}.
+The Signaloid Cloud Compute Engine returns the task status in the Status field of the response object.
 You should continue to poll the API until the task status is in a terminal state; i.e., either Completed, Cancelled, or Stopped.

 The code snippet below shows how to fetch the status of the task from the API using the axios library.